Northern Iowa vs. North Carolina College Basketball Predictions & Picks - November 22

 Northern Iowa Performance Insights

-- Northern Iowa put up 70.1 points per game and allowed 69.9 last season, making them 210th in the country offensively and 169th on defense.
+- With 70.1 points scored per game and 69.9 points conceded last season, Northern Iowa was 210th in the country on offense and 169th on defense.

-- At 11.6 assists per game last year, Northern Iowa was 300th in the nation.
+- The Panthers grabbed 29.6 rebounds per game and conceded 30.1 boards last season, ranking 298th and 106th, respectively, in college basketball.

-- Beyond the arc, the Panthers were 182nd in the country in 3-pointers made per game (7.4) last season.
-They were 183rd in 3-point percentage at 34%.
+- With 11.6 assists per game last season, Northern Iowa was 300th in the country.

-- Last year, Northern Iowa was seventh-worst in college basketball in 3-pointers conceded (9.3 per game) and 282nd in defensive 3-point percentage (35.4%).
+- The Panthers made 7.4 3-pointers per game and shot 34% from beyond the arc last season, ranking 182nd and 183rd, respectively, in college basketball.

-- The Panthers attempted 39.1% percent of their shots from behind the 3-point line last season, and 29.4% of their made baskets are from there.
-Inside the 3-point line, they attempted 60.9% of their shots, with 70.6% of their makes coming from there.
+- Defensively, Northern Iowa was seventh-worst in college basketball in 3-pointers allowed per game at 9.3 last year.
+It was 282nd in 3-point percentage conceded at 35.4%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.